-- BBQ Sauce - You can use your favorite store-bought brand or you can make your own.
+- BBQ Sauce - You can use your favorite store-bought brand or make your own.
 I use Sweet Baby Ray's BBQ sauce.

 - Dry Rub - Adds a nice depth of flavor to the ribs and includes brown sugar, paprika, garlic powder, onion powder, black pepper, and salt.

 - Dry Mustard - This may seem like an odd ingredient, but it really helps to round out the flavors in the dry rub by adding a tangy dimension that balances the sweet and smoky flavors.

 How To Cook Ribs In A Slow Cooker